dsp/mled/README.md

 At the moment it mled only supports ascii-characters A-Za-z0-9.

+You can also abuse it as a binary clock with the -t switch.

 Tested devices
 --------------
  * ThinkPad X-Series
  * TypeMatrix 2030 (tested by maximeh)
+ * hp nx7010 (winks)